siddharthroy12/Portfolio-website/content/blogs/build-a-free-blog-with-next-js-and-netlify-cms.md

 If you are a React Developer and want to build a website with a CMS but hate WordPress then Next.js with Netlify CMS is the best option for you.

+If you want to check the final product, go ahead! here is the [live site](https://next-blog-tutorial.netlify.app/) or the [repo](https://github.com/siddharthroy12/nextjs-blog-tutorial).

 ## Getting Started

 Getting set up Next.js is simple, enter this command and it will set up a basic Next.js project for you: